 Documentation for the Farm Sector Cash Receipts Estimation

-Beginning with the August 2015 release, ERS adopted a new methodology that enabled estimation of an expanded detail of commodity cash receipt data in the Farm Income and Wealth Statistics data product.
-This page explains the new methodology used to estimate previously unpublished State-level cash receipts.
-It begins with a brief discussion about why the new method was necessary, outlines a detailed explanation of the methodology, and details the method's implications and benefits.
+Beginning with the August 2015 release, ERS adopted a methodology that enabled estimation of an expanded detail of commodity cash receipt data in the Farm Income and Wealth Statistics data product.
+This page explains the methodology used to estimate previously unpublished State-level cash receipts.
+It begins with a brief discussion about why the method was necessary, outlines a detailed explanation of the methodology, and details the method's implications and benefits.

 Each August, ERS produces estimates of the prior year's cash receipts—the cash income the farm sector receives from commodity sales.
 ERS data draw heavily on sales data collected and released to the public by USDA's National Agricultural Statistics Service (NASS).
 However, to protect the confidentiality of individual survey respondents, NASS does not publish detailed sales data for all commodities in all States.
 When these data cannot be published separately for a particular State, NASS maintains confidentiality by combining the data with other unpublished State-level data in an "Other States" grouping.
 This reduces the amount of commodity detail available and limits ERS reporting to approximately 60 percent of each State's cash receipts at the individual commodity level.
 Using this method, it is only possible to publish detailed data on hogs, milk, broilers, rice, wheat, corn, and tobacco.
 As shown in the annual cash receipts by commodity (condensed), U.S. and States table, the remainder of each State's cash receipts are reported only at an aggregated level.

 Detailed State-level commodity information allows farmers, agribusinesses, lenders, policymakers, and the general public to analyze State-level commodity trends.
 For example, soybean cash receipts—the value of which is the second largest across all U.S. crops—had to be combined with other oil crops to ensure the confidentiality of producers of other oil crops.
-Using ERS' new method detailed below, all soybean cash receipts data (over $41 billion, on average, from 2008-14) could be separately reported for each producing State, rather than aggregated into a broader category (oil crops).
+Using ERS' method detailed below, all soybean cash receipts data (over $41 billion, on average, from 2008-14) could be separately reported for each producing State, rather than aggregated into a broader category (oil crops).

 How ERS Now Estimates State-level Cash Receipts